dyne/Zenroom/docs/pages/zencode-scenarios-bitcoin.md

 The example below is created for the **testnet** as we believe that's a convenient starting point.

-Note: you don't need to define a scenario, as **the bitcoin statements are always loaded**.
+Note: you don't need to define a scenario, as the zencode statements for **bitcoin are always loaded**.

 # Key generation

-On this page we prioritize security over easy of use, therefore we have chosen to keep some operations separated, particularly the generation of private and public key (and the creation and signature of transactions, further down), which can indeed be merged into one script, but you would end up with both the keys in the same output, while we opted to keep them separated.
+On this page we prioritize security over easy of use, therefore we have chosen to keep some operations separated.

+Particularly the generation of private and public key (and the creation and signature of transactions, further down), which can indeed be merged into one script, but you would end up with both the keys in the same output.

 ## Private key
 The script below generates a **bitcoin testnet** private key.

-Note: you don't need to declare your identity using the statement ***Given I am 'Alice'***, but you can still do it if it comes handy, and then use the statement ***Then print my 'keys'*** to format the output.
+Note: you don't need to declare your identity using the statement ***Given I am 'User1234'***, but you can still do it if it comes handy, and then use the statement ***Then print my 'keys'*** to format the output.

 [](../_media/examples/zencode_cookbook/bitcoin/keygen.zen ':include :type=code gherkin')